How to Franchise a Restaurant

 Step 3: Protect your Intellectual Property

 When you grant a franchise, one of the most valuable assets that you are conveying to your franchisees is a limited license to use your trademarks.
-So a major step in franchising your business will include reviewing your trademarks, making sure they are protectable, and registering them with the United States Patent and Trademark Office.
+A major step in franchising your business will include reviewing your trademarks, making sure they’re protectable, and registering them with the U.S. Patent and Trademark Office.

 Step 4: Establishing a New Franchising Company